Medical Waste Management Plan

 Containment or packaging procedures

 Biohazardous waste is contained in red biohazard bags, which meet the 165 gram dropped dart impact resistant test.
-The biohazard bags must be in rigid, properly labelled containers for storage, transportation, and delivery.
+The biohazard bags must be in rigid, properly labeled containers for storage, transportation, and delivery.
 The medical/biohazard waste containers are leak resistant, have tight-fitting lids and are clean and in good repair.
 Sharps waste is contained in rigid, puncture-resistant, leak-resistant sharps containers.

 Biohazardous wastes are labeled “BIOHAZARD” with the international biohazard symbol.
 Sharps waste is labeled “Sharps Waste” with the international biohazard symbol.
 All biohazardous waste and sharps waste containers must include information about the site/location where the waste was generated.